arindas/arindas.github.io/content/blog/segmented-log-rust.md

 X: Stream<Item = Result<XBuf, XE>>
 ```

-Now our stream needs to be `Unpin` so that it can be moved into our function.
+Now our stream needs to be `Unpin` so that it we can safely take a `&mut`
+reference to it in our function.

 >This blog post: <https://blog.cloudflare.com/pin-and-unpin-in-rust/>, goes into
 >detail about why `Pin` and `Unpin` are necessary.
 Also don't forget to consult